chainrooks/askala_baseapp/README.md

 - Tracks user progress per lesson
 - AI-powered chat assistant for each topic
 - Modern UI with Tailwind CSS

+## ICP Building Blocks Used
+Askala leverages key components of ICP technology to create a secure, decentralized learning experience:

+- **🔐 Internet Identity (II)**
+Askala uses Internet Identity (II), a privacy-preserving passwordless authentication system built on BLS threshold signatures and WebAuthn.  ➡️ This enables seamless and secure login for students without relying on a centralized identity provider.

+- **🧠 On-chain Smart Contracts with Motoko**
+The lesson metadata, user profiles, and progress tracking are all stored and managed directly in Motoko-based canister smart contracts—running on-chain with low latency and high throughput.Lessons are stored as structured metadata records (title, slug, tags, hash, etc.) Users’ learning history is maintained in persistent on-chain storage All updates (e.g., progress changes) are verified and recorded immutably.

+- **🌐 Hosting Frontend on ICP (optional/extendable)**
+While Askala currently serves the frontend from traditional infrastructure, it can be extended to serve the full React+Vite frontend directly from the chain—leveraging ICP’s low-latency, low-cost storage.

+- **📡 (Upcoming) HTTP Outcalls (Optional Enhancement)** Askala may later integrate HTTP outcalls—allowing canisters to directly fetch external data (e.g., AI inference results or third-party content) from off-chain APIs.
+This can further decentralize backend logic and reduce reliance on frontend requests.

 ## Local Development Setup